mchasles/marvel-vue/README.md

 # marvel-vue

 This is a small project done in order to play with Vue.js.
-It requests Marvel API in order to display a list of 22 characters.
-It's very simple and have only 3 components :
+It requests Marvel API to display a list of 22 characters with previous/next buttons.

+It's very simple and have only 4 components :
 - App: the root component which bootstraps the app requesting the list of marvel characters
 - Loader: displayed while requesting the characters
-- MarvelCharactersList: which handles displaying the list of characters
+- MarvelCharactersList: display the list of characters
+- Pagination: buttons to load previous/next characters

+## Scaffolding
-This project was scaffolded using vue-cli and its webpack templates.
+This project was scaffolded using [vue-cli](https://github.com/vuejs/vue-cli) and its [webpack templates](https://github.com/vuejs-templates/webpack).

+For detailed explanation on how things work, checkout the [guide](http://vuejs-templates.github.io/webpack/) and [docs for vue-loader](http://vuejs.github.io/vue-loader).

+The project follows the [standard JS coding style](http://standardjs.com/).

-The only dependencies I added are vue-router and axios
+The only dependencies I added are vue-router and axios.

 ## Setup